shaquille-galanto/screaming-architecture-nextjs/README.md

 Adhere to the following guidelines when grouping by feature:

-- Store all feature codes within the `src/features`` directory.
+- Store all feature codes within the `src/features` directory.
 - Co-locate all files related to a specific feature.
 - Avoid naming folders based on the framework you are using.

-Here's an example of structure that does not comply with all the rules mentioned above:
+Here's an example of structure that does not comply with all the guidelines mentioned above:

 ```
 ❌ Don't do this ❌